 It is necessary for every Christian to spend time in the holy church of God, and never to miss the celebration of the Divine Liturgy - for here, the holy angels have custody - they register the people going in each time and offer their angelic intercessions on their behalf.
-Each person who is found present at the Divine Liturgy, the grace of the Holy Spirit transforms, remolds, and conforming to Himself.
+Each person who is found present at the Divine Liturgy, the grace of the Holy Spirit transforms, remolds, and truly remodels into a more divine image, conforming to Himself.